jpmbvistro/array-string-methods/README.md

 ### >>slice<<

 Returns a new string extracted from a string without altering the original string using a starting index and optionally an ending index.
-Negative index values can be utilized to determine index positions from the end of the string
+Negative index values can be utilized to determine index positions from the end of the string.
+If starting index is larger than ending index, then resulting string is empty

 #### Use:
 ```